Track Your Ballot

 If you are unable or prefer not to vote early or at the polls on Election Day, you may request a vote-by-mail ballot.
 The vote-by-mail packet will include instructions on how to mark your ballot, sign the voter’s certificate, and return your ballot.

 You can request a vote-by-mail ballot to be mailed to you at any time.
 You can also have an immediate family member or legal guardian request the vote-by-mail ballot on your behalf.
 You or your designee can request a vote-by-mail ballot for all elections through the end of the calendar year of the next ensuing regularly scheduled general election (including those not yet scheduled at the time of your request).
-We must receive your request for a vote-by-mail ballot no later than 5 p.m. ten days before the election.
+We must receive your request for a vote-by-mail ballot no later than 5 p.m. twelve days before the election.

 For your vote to count, we must receive your voted, signed vote-by-mail ballot no later than 7 p.m. on Election Day – postmarks do not count.